StephDietz/hyper-commerce-demo-test/README.md

 # Hyper-Commerce

-Composable-commerce storefront demo to show off the performance of Hypermode's vector search.
+Composable-commerce storefront demo to show off the performance of Hypermode's vector search

 Example site: